Kuly14/mnemonic/README.md

 cargo run -- box.mn -p
 ```

 If you use `--print` or `-p` the compiler will print the bytecode to the terminal.
-Otherwise it will create <nameOfYourFile>.txt
+Otherwise it will create `nameOfYourFile.txt`

 If you want to save the bytecode to a different file use `--destination` or `-d` and specify path to where you want to save the file.